Sonoda syndrome: History

 The second case was her younger, 4-year-old toddler brother.
 He was born weighing 3042 grams, and was noted to have cyanosis at birth, which was an indicator for a possible heart anomaly.
 He learned how to control his head at 3 months of age and learned how to walk when he was 20 months old, at the age of 2 he was found to have a speech delay and could only say a handful of words.
-Physical examination done on him in July 1984 showed a height of 72.7 cm, a weight of 7.7 km, and a head circumference of 44.5 cm.
+Physical examination done on him in July 1984 showed a height of 72.7 cm, a weight of 7.7 kg, and a head circumference of 44.5 cm.
 He had the same skin tone, hair color, and facial characteristics as his proband sister.
 A systolic ejection murmur (grade 4/6) could be heard at his second left intercostal face, this same murmur was later discovered to be caused by pulmonary valve stenosis.
 Like his sister, he also had whorls and loops in his fingerprints (4 and 6, respectively), and he had routine laboratory tests and a karyotype which turned back normal.
 Physical examination done in him again in May 1987 showed a height of 94.3 cm, a weight of 45.2 kg, and a head circumference of 49.7 cm.
 His bone age was appropriate for his age.

 The third and final case was the youngest brother of the three, a 2-year old infant boy.
 He weighed 2962 grams at birth and he was found to have heart murmur when he was 3 months old.
 Physical examination done on him in May 1986 showed a height of 63 cm, a weight of 5.3 kg, and a head circumference of 41.5 cm.
 His skin color, hair color and facial features were the same as his siblings'.
 His heart murmur was found to be a grade 3/6 systolic murmur that could be heard in his lower left sternal border, after cardiac echography and other tests, the murmur was ruled out to be benign and harmless.
 He was noted to have ankyloglossia and hypospadias.
 He was also found to have whorls and loops in his fingerprints just like his siblings (5 and 5, respectively).
 A karyotype done on him gave back normal results.
 Physical examination done on him a year later in May 1987 showed a height of 73.9 cm, a weight of 8.8 kg, and a head circumference of 47.4 cm.
 He could control his head at the age of 6 months but even at the age of 18 months he was found to have a walking delay and a speech delay.
 Routine laboratory tests and bone age examination turned back normal.